Philippe-C/Data-Exploratory-Analysis/README.md

 ### Plot 6
 ![plot6] (https://cloud.githubusercontent.com/assets/10817013/6766272/fc4b2802-cfff-11e4-8f4c-f0227d0f6b4a.png)

 A6.
 If we compare the two cities, it is obvious than the level of pollution in Los Angeles is much greater.
-The levels of air pollutant have decreased in Baltimore from 1999 to 2008 whereas in Los Angles the levels of air pollutant have globally increased (even if the data shows a recent decreasing trend).
+The levels of air pollutant have sharply decreased (by 74.55 %) in Baltimore from 1999 to 2008 whereas in Los Angeles the levels of air pollutant have globally increased by +4.33 % (even if the data shows a recent decreasing trend).

 Have fun!